zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-groups/managing-site-membership-and-permissions-with-user-groups.md

-# Managing Site Membershsip and Permissions with User Groups
+# Managing Site Membership and Permissions with User Groups

 Manage site membership, and the roles and permissions of the site's members, with User Groups.